 Three Amazing Poets, One Incredible Week of Workshops, Seminars, and Readings Online!

-THE WRITERS HARBOR POETRY WEEK WILL TAKE PLACE ONLINE – JUNE 14-19
+THE WRITERS HARBOR® POETRY WEEK WILL TAKE PLACE ONLINE – JUNE 14-18

-RICHARD BLANCO * ELLEN BASS * KEVIN PILKINGTON
+RICHARD BLANCO * TESS TAYLOR * RICK BAROT

 Upon registering you will be given the chance to select the Poet with whom you would like to study during the week.
 Book your seat early to ensure a space in your preferred class!

 Each day you will begin your workshop at noon (ET) with your poetry instructor.
 Workshop registrations remain limited to no more than 12 participants per instructor, so you’ll have the experience of personal attention from the faculty and your fellow poets.

-Afternoon craft seminars will be offered for all participants via the Zoom platform.
+Later on in the afternoon and evenings there will be craft seminar and readings.
 This gives you the opportunity to learn from all three poets over the course of the week.
 (Check here for the full schedule)

 Evening readings will also take place on Zoom.
 These will be open to all participants as well as the larger community – invite your friends and family to these offerings.